Extrinsic Mechanisms of Phonon Magnetic Moment

 The physical meaning of Eq.~\eqref{eq_na} can be well understood with the help of the modern theory of electronic orbital magnetization $\bm M$~\cite{Xiao2005,Thonhauser2005,Shi2007,Xiao2010}.
 We start from the following expression of $\bm M$:

 The first terms in both Eq.~\eqref{eq_na} and Eq.~\eqref{eq_mag} contain the orbital magnetic moment $\bm m$.
-Therefore, the first term in Eq.~\eqref{eq_na} orignates from the correction to the distribution function due to the electron-phonon coupling.
+Therefore, the first term in Eq.~\eqref{eq_na} originates from the correction to the distribution function due to the electron-phonon coupling.
 The appearance of the band-resolved Berry curvature is thus natural, as the transition rate induced by a circular phonon mode is proportional to $[u(\omega,\bm q)\times u^\star(\omega,\bm q)]\cdot (\Omega_i)_{n1n1}^{n_2}(\bm q)$.

 More precisely, the first term in Eq.~\eqref{eq_na} represents a skew-scattering contribution to the phonon magnetic moment.
 To see this, we note that in non-magnetic materials, there is equal number of states with positive and negative magnetic moment.
 Typical examples are transitional metal dichalcogenides, where $\bm m$ takes opposite signs in $K$ and $K^\prime$ valley.
 On the other hand, the scattering of those electrons by chiral phonons depends on the band-resolved molecular Berry curvature, which shares the same symmetry property with the magnetic moment.
 Therefore, states with positive and negative magnetic moment are scattered differently by the chiral phonon, as illustrated in Fig.~\ref{fig_fig1}(a), leading to a net magnetic moment given by the first term in Eq.~\eqref{eq_na}.
 This is in close analogy to the skew-scattering mechanism of the anomalous Hall effect~\cite{Nagaosa2010}, in which electrons with opposite spin polarization are scattered differently by impurities.
+Such feature holds in general since both $\bm m$ and molecular Berry curvature are pesudovectors and hence odd funcions of momentum~\cite{suppl}.

 By similar logic, the second term in Eq.~\eqref{eq_na} is a side-jump contribution to the phonon magnetic moment.
 First, it shares a similar structure with the second term in Eq.~\eqref{eq_mag}.
 We then observe that $G_2(\omega,\bm q)T(\bm q)$ contains the off-diagonal part of both the electron-phonon coupling~(i.e., $u(\omega,\bm q)\times u^\star (\omega, \bm q)\cdot \Omega_{n1n3}^{n2}(\bm q)$) and the position operator~(i.e., $\bm A_{n_3\bm k,n_1\bm k}$).
 It thus represents the shift of the electronic coordinate during the electron-chiral-phonon coupling.
 If such coordinate shift is perpendicular to the group velocity of the electron, a net magnetic moment can then emerge, as illustrated by Fig.~\ref{fig_fig1}(b).
 This closely resembles the side-jump mechanism of the anomalous Hall effect~\cite{Nagaosa2010,Sinitsyn2006}, where electrons change its center-of-mass position after scattered by impurities.